-I’ve outlined a few of these drills below with the help of Beacon Athletics‘ own Kody Parman.
+I’ve outlined a few of these drills below with the help of Beacon’s own, Kody Parman.
 Kody was a standout infielder who played collegiate baseball for Edgewood College here in Madison until 2013.
 He also shared the same frustration as me with his lackluster youth indoor workouts.
 These drills are meant to give you and your team a starting point for the off season, so get creative!
-Also, make sure to check out some of the products we have here at Beacon Athletics – like the Phantom Indoor Batting Cage – that are specifically designed for teams to get the most out of their indoor baseball practice, without breaking the budget.
+Also, make sure to check out some of the products we offer at Beacon Athletics — such as, the Phantom Indoor Batting Cage – that are specifically designed for teams to get the most out of their indoor baseball practice without breaking the budget.

 One of the more frustrating parts of warming up in a gym is trying to get your arm loose with limited space.
 It’s hard for baseball team members to play catch safely without balls ricocheting off of bleachers, walls, and basketball hoops.
 The best way to get your players arms loose indoors is through stretching.
 This may seem obvious, but I’ve witnessed many teams get told to go stretch by coaches and then receive zero guidance on what stretches they should be doing.
 Your team should all be doing the same stretches in unison ensuring everyone is warm.